The APRICOTS Lab

 Dr. Hughes Lansing

 Dr. Hughes Lansing is a pediatric (child clinical health) psychologist.
-Her primary research interest is in examining how to get kids, teens, and their families access to the care they want and need to live joyful, healthful, and long lives.
-Dr. Hughes Lansing’s research incorporates mobile sensing, intensive longitudinal modeling, and digital interventions from a multi-level systems perspective.
-This work is interdisciplinary, collaborating with teams from pediatric specialty care, patients and families, and community systems.
+Her primary research interest is in designing and testing programs, systems, and behavioral interventions that help kids, teens, and their families facing health challenges get access to the holistic healthcare they want and need to live joyful and fulfilling lives.
+Dr. Hughes Lansing’s research is interdisciplinary, collaborating with teams from pediatric specialty care, patients and families, and community systems to co-produce knowledge, programs, and behavioral interventions.
+In addition, her research incorporates mobile sensing, intensive longitudinal modeling, and digital interventions to explore ways to deliver not only accessible but also personalized interventions that support pediatric health.

 Email Dr. Hughes Lansing